 In the first installment of my music playlists, which highlights favorite songs that I’ve been listening to over the course of the week, I wanted to list songs that put me in a good mood.
 We’ve all had bad days, and 80% I always turn to music to brighten me up.
 I’m usually all about feel-good music, particularly the R&B, Gospel, Jazz, and Hip Hop genres

 I love YouTube so much because I’m able to find a music video or track that I haven’t heard in so long.
 This week, my music taste was all over the place, but they all send out positive vibes and energy that we all need to get through the day.
 So, let’s get to it, starting with a classic I hear all the time during family cookouts:

 1. “Tell Me If You Still Care” – S.O.S Band (1983)

 When it comes to music, I am all about the production and how the sound of instruments connects to the soul.
-As a matter of fact, I recently found out music legends, Jimmy Jam and Terry Lewis wrote and produced this 1983 classic, so of course it’s no less than amazing.
-A few of my favorite artists even sampled this records like Kirk Franklin, Jodeci, Mariah Carey, and Scarface.
+As a matter of fact, I recently found out that music legends, Jimmy Jam and Terry Lewis wrote and produced this 1983 classic, so of course, it’s no less than amazing.
+A few of my favorite artists even sampled this song like Kirk Franklin, Jodeci, Mariah Carey, and Scarface.
 Just listen and catch yourself dancing.

 2. “Come By Here” – Deitrick Haddon & Hill City Worship Camp (2017)

 I feel so good when this song comes on.
 Deitrick’s album with Hill City Worship Camp just released this week, and every song is young and uplifting.
-Gospel music, regardless of the religion you practice, sure has a strong effect in changing your inner energy and you instantly feel great about yourself.
+Gospel music, regardless of the religion you practice, sure has a strong effect on changing your inner energy and you instantly feel great about yourself.
 I am the type of person who listens to both Gospel and “secular” music, but so many people do it as well.
 As long as the songs you listen to provide a great message and dismiss hate language, there’s nothing wrong with exposing yourself to all types of music and expanding your mind.

 3. “Oh Jah Jah” – Eddie Murphy (2015)